-Trump To Visit Wisconsin For Roundtable, Factory Groundbreaking
+Trump Visits Wisconsin For Roundtable, Factory Groundbreaking

 MADISON, Wis.
-(CBSNewYork/AP) — President Donald Trump is in Wisconsin Thursday where he will take part in a roundtable with supporters and deliver a speech in Milwaukee.
+(CBSNewYork/AP) — President Donald Trump was in Wisconsin Thursday where he took part in a roundtable with supporters and delivered a speech in Milwaukee.

-Later on, the president will attend a groundbreaking ceremony for electronics manufacturer Foxconn’s new factory in Mount Pleasant, Wisconsin.
+The president also attended a groundbreaking ceremony for electronics manufacturer Foxconn’s new factory in Mount Pleasant, Wisconsin.

 Should Foxconn employ 13,000 workers as envisioned, it would be the largest private-sector employer in Wisconsin.